Mike-Vilms/cfi-courses/Introduction-to-Corporate-Finance.md

 ![image](https://user-images.githubusercontent.com/85560091/134607250-950b2f53-d312-4ef5-9b7f-bc82130ec947.png)
 - **```Types of underwriting commitment```**:
   -  **Firm Commitment**: The underwriter agrees to buy the entire issue and assume full financial responsibility for any unsold shares
+    - Example: A company needs to raise $100M, the bank buys all $100M and then turns around and sells that to investors.
+If it can sell shares for more than it paid for them, it makes an extra profit.
+However, if it sells them for less, it loses money
+  - **Best Efforts**: Underwriter commits to selling as much of the issue as possible at agreed-on offering price, but can return any unsold shares to the issues without financial responsibility.
+This type of commitment is more common
+-
   -